QubesOS/qubes-secpack/fund/README.md

-This directory is used to list the official cryptocurrency donation addresses for the Qubes OS Project.
+This directory contains the official cryptocurrency donation addresses for the Qubes OS Project.

-One can verify the authenticity of the addresses listed here in the same way as any other sensitive files in this repository: 1) by veryfing the signture on the latest git tag, and 2) by veryfing the detached PGP signatures associated with each file in this directory.
+In order to allow for the authenticity and integrity of these donation addresses to be verified, each address file is PGP-signed in two ways.
+First, each file is accompanied by detached PGP signatures from members of the Qubes Security Team.
+Second, each file is delivered via the Qubes Security Pack (qubes-secpack), which is a Git repository.
+The latest commit in this repository should always have a PGP-signed tag from a member of the Qubes Security Team.
+We strongly recommend verifying the authenticity and integrity of these files prior to making any donations to the addresses they contain.